planetscale/docs/content/faq/eight.md

 order: 8
 ---

-Sharding is a type of database partitioning that separates very large databases into smaller, faster, more manageable parts called data shards.
+Sharding is a type of database partitioning that splits very large databases into smaller, faster, more manageable parts called shards.
+Vitess gives you an unprecedented level of control over how each table is sharded, thus allowing you to co-locate relevant data in a single shard.
+Because of this architectural flexibility, in the majority of cases, a query can be served by a single shard allowing you to keep the benefits of an unsharded system while reaping the scaling and performance benefits of a sharded database.

 There are numerous advantages to this approach:

-* Since database tables are divided and distributed into multiple servers, index size is smaller, which improves search performance.
-* Sharding enables distribution of write load over a large number of machines, greatly improving performance.
+* Sharded tables are smaller, so indexes also remain smaller leading to faster search.
+* Your write load is distributed across multiple shards thus increasing your write throughput.
-* Because the size of each shard is smaller, replication lag reduces and replication across multiple servers is much easier.
+* Because the size of each shard is smaller, replication lag is reduced and replication across multiple servers is much easier.
-* These properties are also useful for worldwide distribution of databases, where communications links between data centers would otherwise create a bottleneck.